ywamsendai/new-ywamsendai.org/content/en/get-involved/staff.md

 weight = 35  # Order that this section will appear.

 title = "Become YWAM staff"
-subtitle = "You can join staff for a couple of years, or stay for life.
-Grow in leadership, pioneer new ministries and grow established ones."

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.